jRxcky/Crypto-on-PULP/README.md

 - You have internet access to download dependencies.

 ### Installation Instructions
-To install all required components, start by cloning the repo in your '/' directory, then simply execute the following command in your terminal in the repo folder:
+To install all required components, start by cloning the repo, then simply execute the following command in your terminal in the repo folder:

 ~~~~~shell
 chmod +x ./setup_pulp.sh